Dithn/clova-custom-extension-developer-guide/en-KR/Design/Design_Custom_Extension.md

   <tbody>
     <tr>
       <td>No one-word names or universally used words</td>
-      <td>One-word names are not permitted unless they are the names of private brands or services.
+      <td>One-word names cannot be used unless they are the names of private brands or services.
 Also, universally used words such as "sports news," are not permitted.
 It is recommended that you combine common words with another name such as the name of the developer, developer company, service, or brand (e.g., "Taro's sports news").</td>
     </tr>
     <tr>
       <td>No words that refer to the name of a person or place</td>
-      <td>Using the name of a person or place is not permitted.
+      <td>The name of a person or place cannot be used.
 In some cases, the use may be permitted after a review if only a part of the name of a person or place is used.
         <ul>
           <li>Not permitted: "King Sejong the Great," "Yi Sun-shin," "Seoul City," "Gangnam District"</li>
           <li>Permitted after review: "King Sejong's Korean class," "Hotspots in Seoul"</li>